Nine need-to-know benefits of life insurance

 7. Help cover end-of-life expenses

 Final expenses can come as a shock to even the most well-prepared family.
-They can cost anywhere from $8,000-$10,000 — not including other end-of-life expenses such as medical bills.
-Your funeral costs may be covered entirely by taking out a final expense insurance policy.5
+They can cost anywhere from $6,000 to nearly $10,000 — not including other end-of-life expenses such as medical bills.
+7 Your funeral costs may be covered entirely by taking out a final expense insurance policy.8

 8. Aid in estate planning

 Many people view estate planning as something to be addressed later in life or only after they have accumulated substantial wealth.
 The reality is that anyone who owns a home, has children, or contributes to a retirement account may benefit from an estate plan.
-Estate planning is quite different from end-of-life expenses in that it involves securing an attorney to close out any remaining accounts in the decedent’s name and officially report the death to the county and IRS.
-“A life policy can be used as an estate planning tool to make sure your heirs could cover legal fees and taxes,” says insurance expert Lauren Adams.
-Many people fail to realize that some descendants may still owe taxes to the IRS, and a life insurance policy can help them cover these costs, so they are not incurring unnecessary financial burden.2
+Estate planning is different from end-of-life expenses in that it involves designating how your assets will be distributed among your beneficiaries after your death.
+Many people fail to realize that some decedants may still owe taxes to the IRS, and including a life insurance policy as part of your estate plan can help them cover these costs so they don’t incur an unnecessary financial burden.2

 9. Help with charitable planning

-By designating a charitable organization as the beneficiary of a life insurance policy, people can leave an “amplified” gift for the causes they believe in.
-The premiums paid are only a small portion of the total death benefit paid, which allows individuals to leave a larger and more meaningful gift for the organizations they support.
-“If you want to leave a financial legacy with particular organizations or charities, you can include them as a life insurance beneficiary,” says Adams.
-This is a great way for policyholders to not only ensure their loved ones are taken care of, but to also make sure they can still contribute to the causes they care about following their death.2
+By designating a charitable organization as the beneficiary of a life insurance policy, you may be able to leave an “amplified” gift for the causes you believe in.
+The premiums paid are only a small portion of the total death benefit paid, which allows you to leave a larger and more meaningful gift for the organizations you want to support.
+Life insurance can be a great way for you to not only ensure your loved ones are taken care of, but to also make sure you can still contribute to the causes you care about following your death.2

-With so many inherent benefits, it’s easy to see the value in obtaining either a term life or permanent life insurance policy for you and your family’s long-term financial reassurance.
+With so many built-in benefits, it’s easy to see the value in obtaining either a term life or permanent life insurance policy to help ensure you and your family’s long-term financial security and well-being.

 Things to Consider